 The taste is unparalleled.
 Sweet.
 Fresh.
 It lasts just the right amount of time on the palate.
 It can carry other flavours while retaining its own sublime characteristics.
 It can be mildly cured or marinated in lime juice.
 It can be slow-cooked, pan fried, or BBQ.
 The ways are endless….

 Our Kingfish farming practices in the Spencer Gulf are second to none.

 Clean Seas takes pride in its sustainability credentials.
 We do all we can to deliver our Spencer Gulf Hiramasa Kingfish in the most environmentally responsible way.
 We farm in big pens, in clean, cold ocean water, not near any other Kingfish farms.
-We have Friend of the Sea certification and are in the process of achieving Aquaculture Stewardship Council accreditation – the gold standard in aquaculture.
+We have Friend of the Sea certification and Aquaculture Stewardship Council accreditation – the gold standard in responsible aquaculture.

 You have to care a lot about the produce to face up to the wild weather of the Great Southern Ocean.
 The Eyre Peninsula, like so much of South Australia, has its own special natural appeal – a lot of open country, barely forested.
 And Port Lincoln is an isolated place, eight hours by road from Adelaide.